 The fake actors who drove the solution found joy and fulfillment in causing harm to those they hate.
 They were spiritually unaccountable.

 The diabetes treatment and diet industries comprise $150 billion in annual revenues derived from the American obesity epidemic.
-The root cause of obesity (pancreatic alpha cell injury) is never addressed and abject suffering is perpetuated through therapeutic falsehoods on a grand scale.
+The root cause of obesity (hepatic and pancreatic toxic dysfunction) is never addressed and abject suffering is perpetuated through therapeutic falsehoods on a grand scale.
 This stands as a key analogue and example of loosh addiction.
 The loosh addicts themselves blaming and gaming the victims out of their money and sucking the very life energy from them.

 An intoxicating and addictive spiritual ambrosia – distilled from tapping into the potential difference between two realms – by means of an abused and captive innocent.
 This intoxicant produces a spiritual insanity in its abuser, anesthetizing and blinding them to their own encroaching darkness.